For an extended understanding of Pickleball with terminology, rules, and more, download this pdf.

 For indoor balls, we use the Onix Pure 2 and Fuse balls - orange color.
 (We use orange because it is easy to see while playing on a gym floor.)

-For outdoor balls, we use the Onix Fuse G2 balls - yellow color.
+For outdoor balls, we use the Onix Fuse G2 balls - neon or yellow color.

 The Onix Pure 2 outdoor ball is also in use but we are transitioning to use the Fuse G2 due to it being a better ball.